ThomasEdwardRiley/rayXpanda/docs/source/theory.rst

 by Beloborodov (2002) and verified them.
 We then proceeded symbolically\ [#]_ to generate terms up to :math:`\mathcal{O}(x^{31})`.
-The resulting polynomial in :math:`x` has clear pattern in the structure of the coefficients, which are themselves polynomials in :math:`u`, where the leading order scales with the power of :math:`x`.
+The resulting polynomial in :math:`x` has clear pattern in the structure of the coefficients, which are themselves polynomials in :math:`u`, where the order scales with the power of :math:`x`.
 For example, to truncate at :math:`\mathcal{O}(x^{7})` yields, letting :math:`z\mathrel{:=}x/(1-u)`: